-Among the alumni of VMI: a Nobel Prize winner, ten Rhodes Scholars, seven Medal of Honor recipients, a Pulitzer Prize winner, a Supreme Court Justice, 39 college presidents and 266 generals and flag officers.
-VMI Superintendent General J.H.
-Binford Peay III '62 attained the rank of four-star general.
+attained the rank of four-star general.
 He served his country as Vice Chief of Staff for the U.S. Army and Commander-in-Chief, United States Central Command.
 He directed strategic and operational matters in the Persian Gulf, Africa, South Asia and the Middle East.
 As a commanding general of the 101st Airborne Division, General Peay led the division during operations Desert Shield and Desert Storm.
 He has won numerous military awards and decorations.
 General Peay knows as well as anyone that VMI builds leaders.
 "My father, my two sons and I all graduated from VMI and I feel very strongly about the Institute's contribution to Virginia and the nation," said Peay.

-No other in America is so attentive to and so proud of its product: citizen-soldiers prepared both for civilian leadand for military leadership in times of national need.
-VMI graduates have made distinguished contributions both in the military and in fields as diverse as business, engineering, international affairs, medicine, and public policy often at remarkably young ages.
+No other college in America is so attentive to and so proud of its product: citizen-soldiers prepared both for civilian leadership in their professions and for military leadership in times of national need.
+VMI graduates have made distinguished contributions both in the military and in fields as diverse as business, engineering, international affairs, medicine, and public policy, often at remarkably young ages.